RubenCarrionCastro/Physics-Notes/StatisticalPhysics/README.md

 # Statistical Mechanics – Study Notes and Solved Problems

-This folder contains my personal study notes and solved exercises for the course *Statistical Mechanics*, completed during my SICUE exchange year at the University of Granada (2024–2025).
+This folder contains my personal study notes and solved exercises for the course *Statistical Mechanics*, completed at the University of Córdoba (2023–2024) and the exercises are from my SICUE at the University of Granada (2024-2025).

 The material is fully written by me, following standard references (Brey, Pathria, Landau) and class lectures.
 All problem statements have been